openshift/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 * To provide us with fluentd binary
 * Container logging works on Windows nodes
+* Container runtime writes container logs in a format understandable by fluentd plugin

 Mitigations:

-* If fluentd binary is not shipped by Microsoft, we plan to build from upstream which will result in Red Hat being responsible for security and other fixes.
+* If fluentd binary is not shipped by Microsoft, we plan to install fluentd from upstream which will result in Red Hat being responsible for security and other fixes.
 * If Microsoft doesn't provide container logging framework on Windows nodes, we would just support node logging in 4.3 timeframe